fallen-icarus/cardano-options/GettingStarted.md

 All possible queries for Active UTxOs are organized under the `cardano-options query actives` command.

 If a target DApp address is not specified, then at least one asset filter must be used.
+It is not possible to query *all* Active UTxOs.
+If you believe this would be a useful feature, feel free to open an issue.

 Filters can be combined to create more complicated filters.

 The `contract-id` field is optional.
 If you use it, the query will only return the Active UTxO with that Contract ID.
 When this field is used, there can never be more than one result.
 It can return nothing if